Hiking along Loch Morar

 This walking tour is an excellent introduction to hiking in Scotland for people with good basic fitness.
 The holiday combines walking with visits to places of interest.
 Daily distances won't exceed 6 miles/10 km plus varying amounts of ascent, and we don't expect to hike for longer than 4 hours (plus stops).
 Most of the hiking will be on paths, tracks or quiet roads, although the surfaces can be wet and rough.
 There will be some steep sections along the way, but no climbs greater than 1200 feet/365m, even in total.

 If you're still not sure whether or not you can cope after you've read this along with the details of the week's programme, please get in touch to discuss it further.

-We will stay in small 4-star country house hotels that have a reputation for care and for excellent Scottish food, so you can relax in comfort after your day out walking.
+We will stay in small carefully selected hotels that have a reputation for care and for excellent Scottish food, so you can relax in comfort after your day out walking.
 Evening meals will be in the hotels and are included in the price.